 Student membership is open to persons who have manifested an interest in cancer and related biomedical science and who are enrolled in a program leading to a high school diploma or bachelor's degree.

-The primary purpose of these awards is to inspire young science students to enter the field of cancer research.
+The primary purpose of the AACR-Undergraduate Scholar Awards is to inspire young science students to enter the field of cancer research.
 Awards are available to full-time third-year undergraduate students for participation in two consecutive AACR Annual Meetings.

 AACR Undergraduate Student Caucus and Poster Competition

 Undergraduate students are increasingly represented in both the AACR membership body and during its Annual Meeting.
 Therefore, the AACR has extended its commitment to this population by providing a program to address career transitioning and an opportunity for students to compete for prizes while presenting their research.
 Learn more about the student caucus and poster competition.